Wartz/joe-schlimmer/README.md

 # joe-schlimmer
-new joeschlimmer.com static site template and content
+New <https://joeschlimmer.com> static site template and content